TomatenKuchenDEV/docs/docs/quoting-messages.md

 - Only this server: Allows the quoting of messages that link to the current server.
 Message links that are sent on other servers are ignored.
 - Always: Allows quoting all messages.

+## Permissions {#permissions}

-Note that the bot needs the permissions "Send messages" and "Embed links" in the channel where the message should be quoted.
+The bot requires the permissions "Send messages" and "Embed links" in the channel where the message should be quoted.

 In channels where a message is quoted, the permissions "View channel" and "View message history" are required.